How to cross the border (Allenby/King Hussein Bridge)

 The bus crosses the Allenby (King Hussein) Bridge.

-11. Fill the Entry Card
+11. Fill out the Entry Card

 On the bus, you’ll get an Entry Card into Jordan.
-Fill your passport no., nationality and name.
+Fill in your passport no., nationality and name.

 This Entry Card is immediately collected with your passport on the bus.